Actipro/WPF-Controls/Documentation/topics/views/controls/taskboard.md

 As described above, the task board is meant to be data-driven.
 It provides a number of `Style`, `DataTemplate`, etc. properties that allow for complete customization of how the board renders and what UI is available.
 Any interactive controls, such as buttons, can be placed within a `DataTemplate` to support advanced functionality like popups within the cards.
 By using a `DataTemplateSelector`, different appearances can be supplied for cards depending on the data item.

 Each task board renders its columns in a horizontal layout, followed by an optional board footer.
-A task planning app might put an "Add a list" button in the board footer template.
+A task planning app might put an **Add a list** button in the board footer template.
 Each column renders a header at the top, typically displaying a bold title.
-The vertical list of cards within the column renders under the header.
+The vertical list of cards within the column is rendered under the header.
 This is followed by an optional column footer.
-A task planning app mgiht put an "Add a task" button in the column footer template.
+A task planning app might put an **Add a task** button in the column footer template.

 These properties on [TaskBoard](xref:@ActiproUIRoot.Controls.Views.TaskBoard) allow for appearance customization: